AmberLBurroughs/hoover/server/README.md

 # Hoover instruction endpoint
-A simple endpoint that returns an objet of instructions to the client.
+A simple endpoint that returns an object of instructions to the client.
 Decoupled application that uses a Node Express server and React frontend.